Why Page Source Doesn't Show Everything (JavaScript SEO Explained)

 In 2026, Technical SEO is JavaScript SEO.
 If your content isn't visible in the server-side source code, you're building on shaky ground.
 Always aim for a "content-first" source code that delivers value to both users and search bots the second it hits the browser.

 Ready to see what the server is actually sending?
-[Paste your URL here](/) to inspect your raw source code instantly.
+Paste your URL here to inspect your raw source code instantly.
+If you want to run a complete check of your competitive landscape, read our full technical audit guide to close the gap.

 Ready to optimize your site?